Are you working at Chartered Fellow level?

 - be committed to your own CPD and the development of the profession as a whole.

-CIPD professional membership level: The standards in this level equate to Chartered Fellowship.
+CIPD membership grade: The standards in this level equate to Chartered Fellowship.

 Who should look at the standards at this level?
 If the descriptions at this level are a reflection of your role, then you should use these standards.